uccser/cs-field-guide/text/en/curriculum-guides/ncea/level-3/software-engineering-methodologies.md

 - Give a list of examples of ways in which the Agile and Waterfall methods are put into practice.
 Each example should be something you did in one of your projects, or from what the software engineer you interviewed told you.
 State what the practice is, which of your example projects it is from, and explain what it means (especially where jargon is involved).
 Don’t go into depth about the implications, you should do this in the next section.
 This information for this section could safely be presented as bullet points, *as long as the bullet points are each 2 to 3 full sentences.*

 {panel type="additional-information" summary="An example for this section"}
-These points could be in the form of something like “xxxx company has stand up meetings every  morning.
-These go for xxxx minutes, and are so that everybody in the team can catch up with what each other is doing, and xxxx”.
+These points could be in the form of something like "xxxx company has stand up meetings every  morning.
+These go for xxxx minutes, and are so that everybody in the team can catch up with what each other is doing, and xxxx".
 The key idea is that they are short, but long enough for the student to briefly explain, and they are personalised based on the situation they have heard about.
 {panel end}

 ### Explaining and discussing examples of projects using Agile Processes or the Waterfall Process, and the implications (Achieved/ Merit/ Excellence) [A2, M2, E1]